micheleq1/HumanAIze/README.md

     ├── README.md                   # Project documentation

 ## Contributions
 Pull requests are welcome.
 For significant changes, please open an issue first to discuss what you would like to change.
+Other instructions on how to replicate the developing sandbox will be added soon.